2000s: Ended series

 The PBS series Mister Rogers' Neighborhood aired its final episode on August 31, 2001.
 Two years later, its host and creator, Fred Rogers, died from stomach cancer.

 Law & Order was a police procedural drama that premiered on NBC on September 13, 1990, and ran for 20 seasons.
-The show aired its series finale ("Rubber Room") on May 24, 2010.
+The show aired its series finale ("Rubber Room") on May 24, 2010, but later returned on February 24, 2022.

 Tomorrow's World was a long-running BBC television series, showcasing new developments in the world of science and technology.
 First aired on July 7, 1965, on BBC1, it ran for 38 years until it was cancelled in early 2003.

 That '70s Show was an American television period sitcom based on the 1970s decade.
 The 1970s retro style permeated the 2000s decade.
 The show ended on May 18, 2006.

-Brookside is a British soap opera set in Liverpool, England.
+Brookside is a British soap opera set in Liverpool, England, particularly well known for showcasing topics that were considered taboo in English culture at the time, such as being the first television programme in the UK to show a lesbian kiss before the 9pm watershed.
 The series began on the launch night of Channel 4 on November 2, 1982, and ran for 21 years until November 4, 2003.

 In January 2004, the BBC cancelled the Kilroy show (which had run for 18 years), after an article entitled 'We owe Arabs nothing' written by its host Robert Kilroy-Silk was published in the Sunday Express tabloid newspaper.